OAGi/Score/docs/user_guide/index.rst

       Component, from which the BIE is derived, will be included in the schema.

 7. Select the *Schema Package Option*.
-The option “Put all schemas in the same file” is especially useful when multiple BIEs are selected, and the user would like all BIEs to be included in a single file.
+The option "Put all schemas in the same file" is especially useful when multiple BIEs are selected, and the user would like all BIEs to be included in a single file.
-   Selecting the other option, “Put each schema in an individual file”, will result in each BIE schema serialized to individual files.
+   Selecting the other option, "Put each schema in an individual file", will result in each BIE schema serialized to individual files.
 In this case, a zip file containing all those files will be downloaded.

 8. *Select the Expression*.
 Choose the desired syntax to express the BIE.

-9. Click “Generate”.
-The generated file will be automatically downloaded, typically to the “Downloads” folder in the User profile folder of your computer.
+9. Click "Generate".
+The generated file will be automatically downloaded, typically to the "Downloads" folder in the User profile folder of your computer.

 Find reused BIE